vuejs/v2.vuejs.org/src/v2/guide/custom-directive.md

 ### Dynamic Directive Arguments

 Directive arguments can be dynamic.
-For example, in `v-mydirective:[argument]="value"`, we can update the argument in a custom directive based on data properties in our component instance!
-This makes our custom directives extremely flexible for use throughout our application.
+For example, in `v-mydirective:[argument]="value"`, the `argument`  can be updated based on data properties in our component instance!
+This makes our custom directives  flexible for use throughout our application.

-Let's say you want to make a custom directive that allows you to easily tack elements to your page using fixed positioning.
-We could create a custom directive so that we can pass in a value that would update its vertical positioning in pixels, like this:
+Let's say you want to make a custom directive that allows you to tack elements to your page using fixed positioning.
+We could create a custom directive where the value updates the vertical positioning in pixels, like this:

 ```html
 <div id="baseexample">